MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.DataLakeStore/v1.0.12/Add-AzureRmDataLakeStoreItemContent.md

 ```

 ## DESCRIPTION
-The **Add-AzureRmDataLakeStoreItemContent** cmdlet adds content to an item in an azure_2 Data Lake Store.
+The **Add-AzureRmDataLakeStoreItemContent** cmdlet adds content to an item in an Azure Data Lake Store.

 ## EXAMPLES